VincentSchmid/LootEditor/README.md

 ![item Linker](images/itemLinker.png)

 The left list is for the parent object like the weapon.
-The list in the center is a list of all items here you can look for the item you want to link to the parent item.
+The list in the center is a list of all items.
+Here you can look for the item you want to link to the parent item.
 The list on the right shows all items that are linked to the selected parent object.
-The parent object will appear there too and this is fine.
+The parent object will also be listed.

 1. select a parent item in the left list
-2. find the item that is linked in the center list by entering the item name in the search bar below use filter setting to help narrow your search
+2. find the item that is linked in the center list by entering the item classname in the search bar below, use filter the settings to help narrow your search.
 3. double click the item to add it to the parent item as a linked item
-4. when done simply close the window, it saves progress automatically
+4. when done simply close the window, it will save your progress automatically

 ### Mod Selector
 Ticking mod names in the "Mods in use" menu will remove the items from that mod.